paul-norman/go-template-manager/BASICS.md

 ### Global Variables

 Global variables are passed in to the template when it is "Executed" (rendered).
 At the root level of the template the `.` (dot) character represents **ALL** of these variables.
-So if a string is passed in as the only parameter, `{{.}}` will represent a string.
+So if a string is passed in as the only parameter, then `{{.}}` will represent a string.
 If a map of strings (or a struct) is passed in, then `{{.}}` will represent the whole object and their keys will be available after the dot, for example: `{{ .Key1 }}`.

 *(N.B.
 Inside loops, or in nested templates, the dot can be remapped to the root of that "context". e.g. the value of the looped variable will be reassigned to `{{.}}`)*

 ### `if` / `else`

-In Go, if statements require a strict boolean evaluation to work.
-However within these templates, the condition is whether the value is empty or populated (i.e. not the default for a give variable type).
+In Go, `if` statements require a strict boolean evaluation to work.
+However within these templates, the condition is whether the value is empty or populated *(i.e. not the default for a give variable type)*.
 For example:

 ```django
 {{ if .String }}